finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

 ListInstruments: List instruments

 List all the instruments in the instrument master.
 To retrieve a particular set of instruments instead, use the Get instruments endpoint.
+Use scope &#39;*&#39; to list instruments across all scopes.
 The maximum number of instruments that this method can list per request is 2,000.

 ### Example